PERCYC0DE/expenger/README.md

-# expenger
+# Expenger

-Application to control expenses
+Frontend application for expense control

+## Technologies
+- React

+## Notes
+The data is saved in the LocalStorage